rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 After that, an algorithm would have to detect all those siblings that are presequent to `n3` (e.g. `n2`, `n1`).
 With regards to the siblings of `n3`, that belong to the same section, this step is at first also straight forward.
-However, things stop to be straight forward, if the previous sibling does not belong to the same section: (1) If there is no previous sibling, then the last previous sibling's parent could be a type-1 sectioning node.
+However, things are no longer straight forward, if the previous sibling does not belong to the same section: (1) If there is no previous sibling, then the last previous sibling's parent could be a type-1 sectioning node.
 (2) If the previous sibling does not belong to the same section, it could be a type-2 sectioning node, or (3) the algorithm needs to continue with the last child